-#1 – Um, having sex can lead to STDs!
+#1 – Um, having sex can lead to STIs/STDs!

-This may seem ridiculous and I don’t know about you, but I don’t remember STDs being a part of sex-ed at all – maybe that was my problem to begin with – baha!
+This may seem ridiculous, and I don’t know about you, but I don’t remember STIs/STDs being a part of sex-ed at all – maybe that was my problem to begin with – baha!
 I don’t know.
 I was either too excited to be talking about sex in general, or I wasn’t actually taught about STDs in sex-ed.
-A little of both might be true – I was always a very sexually charged teenager – however, one thing’s certain, it wasn’t enough of a focal point for me to remember hearing about sexually transmitted diseases.
+A little of both might be true – I was always a very sexually-charged teenager – however, one thing’s certain, it wasn’t enough of a focal point for me to remember hearing about sexually transmitted infections and diseases.

-#2 – Everything other than masturbating and clothed dry-humping can put you at risk for an STD
+#2 – Everything other than masturbating and clothed dry-humping can put you at risk for an STI/STD

-Oral-sex, fingering, vaginal sex, anal-sex, the ‘just-the-tip’ game – all of those things put someone at risk for catching an STD!
+Oral sex, fingering, vaginal sex, anal sex, the “just-the-tip” game – all of those things put someone at risk for contracting an STI/STD!

 Depending on the STD, some are contracted via skin-to-skin contact, and some through contact with saliva, semen, blood, cervical/vaginal secretions, or urine (no judgements here, folks, just stating the facts).
 Makes you want to reach for that wacket-jacket or dildo right about now, doesn’t it?!

 Funny?
-I’m being dead serious; once I’d finally heard about STDs, I was certain it wasn’t going to happen to me…..and since I was not yet a prostitute, a porn star or a little person (albeit, I’m short for typical ‘dutch girl’ standards – my feet make up for my height) I figured I was good to go!
+I’m being dead serious.
+Once I’d finally heard about STIs/STDs, I was certain it wasn’t going to happen to me…..and since I was not yet a sex worker, I figured I was good to go!

-#4 – Grandma and Grandpa got STDs too
+#4 – Grandma and Grandpa got STIs/STDs too

-Interestingly, Syphilis, or Venereal Disease has been around since my Grandparent’s Grandparent’s Grandparent’s (and then some).
-It was first documented in the 1400’s – initially thought to have come from the ‘New World’ – the U.S. – as a result of Columbus, but later studies showed it was present earlier than that and during the French and Italian wars.
-Once called the Italian disease as the French were certain the Italians gave it to them and once called the French disease for the opposite reason, what stuck in Europe was ‘the French disease’.
+Interestingly, syphilis, or venereal disease (VD) has been around since my Grandparent’s Grandparent’s Grandparent’s (and then some).
+It was first documented in the 1400’s – initially thought to have come from the “New World” – the U.S. – as a result of Columbus, but later studies showed it was present earlier than that and during the French and Italian wars.
+Once called the Italian disease as the French were certain the Italians gave it to them and once called the French disease for the opposite reason, what stuck in Europe was “the French disease.”

-#5 – Condoms can prevent babies AND STDs
+#5 – Condoms can prevent babies AND STIs/STDs

 I’ve struck gold here!

-Ya’ll might wonder what kind of idiot is administering this website, but I’m being completely honest.
+Ya’ll might wonder what kind of idiot is writing this, but I’m being completely honest.
 I was on birth control.
 If numbers 1-4 didn’t tell you something, this one should.
-I was certain STDs only happened to people who weren’t me, and I took my birth control pills as religiously as I should have been reading the bible/praying/*insert much less risky and more devout thing to be doing*.
+I was certain STIs/STDs only happened to people who weren’t me, and I took my birth control pills as religiously as I should have been reading the bible/praying/[insert a low risk and more devout thing to be doing.]

-#6 – When contracting an STD, you’re going to be diagnosed by a doctor with a lazy eye, whose missing half an ear and is (aptly) named Dr. Bone (you can read that story here)
+#6 – When contracting an STI/STD, you’re going to be diagnosed by a doctor with a lazy eye, who’s missing half an ear and is (aptly) named Dr. Bone (you can read that story here)

-No exaggeration; this is true.
-He told me it was the worst case he’d ever seen before – I half-wondered whether he could see very well in the first place.
+No exaggeration here either – this is true.
+He told me my herpes outbreak was the worst case he’d ever seen before – I half-wondered whether he could see very well in the first place.